You may never have planned on homeschooling.

 Your kids may be stunned or overjoyed.

-If all of a sudden you are juggling work, home life and your kid's learning, you may be joining a new league of ‘Reluctant Homeschoolers’.
+If all of a sudden here you are again, juggling work, home life and your kid's learning.

-If this is you, if you are suddenly (or soon to be) at home with your kids way more than you had planned, Hand in Hand Instructor and homeschooler Hannah Gauri Ma shares some sanity-saving tips.
+If you are suddenly (or soon to be) at home with your kids way more than you had planned, Hand in Hand Instructor and homeschooler Hannah Gauri Ma shares some sanity-saving tips.

 Use these to boost connection and build joy to give your ‘lock-in' every chance of being a “fun-in”